 This stunning section of our country is packed full of Mother Nature’s beauty.
 Thick forests, rambling rivers, and vivid-blue mountain lakes will have you asking yourself why you haven’t explored this paradise sooner.
 Set in the Coeur d’Alene Mountains in the northern part of Idaho, the Silver Valley gets its name from gold rushers panning for gold but finding an abundance of silver instead.
 In fact, a few of the trails we’ll be riding on were once old mine railroad lines.

 The local and statewide communities have made huge efforts to create fabulous recreational tree-lined trails cutting through mountainsides via train tunnels and skirting around beautiful rivers and lakes.
-You’ll enjoy a number of these on your vacation – from the 72-mile Trail of the Coeur d’Alenes, originally used as a footpath by the Coeur d’Alene Indians, to the Route of the Hiawatha, a 15-mile long, all downhill trail that runs through 10 train tunnels (including one that is 1.66 miles long!) and 7 sky-high trestles.
+You’ll enjoy a number of these on your vacation – from the 72-mile Trail of the Coeur d’Alenes, originally used as a footpath by the Coeur d’Alene Native Americans, to the Route of the Hiawatha, a 15-mile long, all downhill trail that runs through 10 train tunnels (including one that is 1.66 miles long!) and 7 sky-high trestles.

 Trip Favorite Moments & Reviews

 “The variety of trails, oh my!
 I loved the beauty and challenge of both Trail of Hiawatha and Trail of Couer d’Alene.”Marlena C